-As a travel blogger/photographer who works on the road, I'm usually at the very least toting around a laptop and expensive camera gear on all my trips.
+As a travel blogger/photographer who works on the road, I'm usually toting around a laptop and expensive camera gear on all my trips.
 But if this wasn't my job, you can bet I would be traveling a lot lighter!

 10. A lot of cash

 You also probably don't need to bring a ton of cash.
-Many destinations around the world accept credit cards now; in fact, some parts of Europe are almost cash-less at this point!
+Many destinations around the world accept credit cards now; in fact, many parts of Europe are almost cash-less at this point!

 It should be pretty easy to research whether you'll need a lot of cash for your trip before you go.
 If you need to bring cash, only bring what you need, and don't keep it all in one place in your bag.